 Recent advances in immunotherapy have been ground-breaking in oncology, leading to durable responses in some patients with advanced disease.
 However, the sad fact remains that most cancers do not respond to these therapies.
 Clinical data generated over the last few years have shown that the visibility of a tumour to the immune system is one of the key determinants of whether cancer will respond to treatment.

-The breakthroughs in immunotherapy have been ground-breaking in oncology, leading to durable responses in patients with advanced disease.
-However, the sad fact remains that most cancers do not respond to these therapies.
-Clinical data generated over the last few years have shown that the visibility of a tumour to the immune system is one of the key determinants of whether a particular cancer will respond.
-Tumours presenting a high number of non-self cell surface markers (neoantigens) are exquisitely sensitive to T-cell checkpoint therapy because they are more likely to be recognized as ‘foreign’.
+Tumours presenting a high number of non-self cell surface markers (neoantigens) are exquisitely sensitive to T cell checkpoint therapy because they are more likely to be recognized as ‘foreign’.
 However, the vast majority of cancers have low neoantigen expression and, as such, are non-responsive to immunotherapy.
-In order to make the next step change in oncology therapy there is an absolute requirement for a new generation therapies that address the tumour visibility problem.
+To create the next step change in oncology therapy there is an absolute requirement for a new generation of therapies that address the tumour visibility problem.

 Endoplasmic Reticulum Associated Protease 1 (ERAP1) is a key protein in the antigen presentation pathway that has been shown to edit the antigen repertoire within tumour cells.
 Genome-wide association studies provide strong support for the role of ERAP1 in antigen modulation in disease and overexpression in certain tumour types.